Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Experimental Results

 \paragraph{HAM10000} is a dermatology image dataset comprising 10,015 2D RGB samples with binary segmentation masks for diagnosing skin lesions.
 It includes demographic attributes such as sex and age, enabling targeted analysis of distributional disparities.
 In this study, we focus on the age attribute, as younger and older populations are underrepresented in the dataset.
 For age categorization, patients are divided into four groups at 20-year intervals, with the test benchmark consisting of 1,061 samples.

 \paragraph{Radiotherapy Target Dataset} comprises pelvic CT scans of prostate cancer patients, accompanied by clinical target volume (CTV) segmentation masks for radiotherapy planning in radiation oncology.
 The dataset includes \blue{clinical factors}, such as tumor staging and histopathological findings.
 In this study, we focus on the Tumor (T)-stage attribute, i.e. T-stage $\in$ \{T1, T2, T3, T4\}, as the dataset exhibits an imbalance in population distribution. \blue{For example, radiotherapy can be applied across all T-stages in prostate cancer, but its aim may vary depending on clinical practices.
 In certain regions, radiotherapy alone is used as definitive treatment for both early and advanced stages without surgery.
-In contrast, other regions favor radiotherapy alone for early stages, while combining surgery with adjuvant radiotherapy for advanced stages, reflecting institutional variations in treatment patterns.} To address biases arising from the imbalanced T-stage distribution when training deep neural networks for radiotherapy target segmentation, we utilize a training dataset comprising 721 primary prostate cancer patients from Yonsei Cancer Center, Seoul, South Korea, and validate network performance using an independent test set of 132 primary prostate cancer patients from Yongin Severance Hospital, Yongin, South Korea.
-The data collected for this study has been ethically approved by the IRB of the Department of Radiation Oncology at Yonsei Cancer Center and the Department of Radiation Oncology at Yongin Severance Hospital (IRB numbers 4-2023-0179 and 9-2023-0161).
+In contrast, other regions favor radiotherapy alone for early stages, while combining surgery with adjuvant radiotherapy for advanced stages, reflecting institutional variations in treatment patterns.} To address biases arising from the imbalanced T-stage distribution when training deep neural networks for radiotherapy target segmentation, we utilize a training dataset comprising 721 primary prostate cancer patients from Yonsei Cancer Center, Seoul, South Korea, and validate network performance using an independent test set, composed of 132 primary prostate cancer patients from Yongin Severance Hospital, Yongin, South Korea and 143 test samples from Gangnam Severance Hospital, Seoul, South Korea.
+The data collected for this study has been ethically approved by the IRB of the Department of Radiation Oncology at Yonsei Cancer Center, Yongin Severance Hospital, Gangnam Severance Hospital (IRB numbers 4-2023-0179, 9-2023-0161, and 3-2023-0396).